Date of Birth: 09/28/1992

 Resides: Easton, PA

-The Easton, Pennsylvania native carried three different 10-plus game on-base streaks throughout the season.
-That includes a nine-game hit streak from May 7 to May 17 over which he went 13-for-25 (.520) from the plate and a 14-game on-base streak from June 14 to July 4 over which he was 16-for-47 (.340) with 13 runs and 12 walks.
+The 26 year-old carried three different 10-plus game on-base streaks throughout the 2017 campaign.
+That included a nine-game hit streak from May 7 to May 17 over which he went 13-for-25 (.520) from the plate and a 14-game on-base streak from June 14 to July 4 over which he was 16-for-47 (.340) with 13 runs and 12 walks.
 Despite only playing in 97 games, Pacchioli led the team in stolen bases (35) and tied for the team lead in runs (61) and triples (4).
-He also committed just one error over 202 chances in the outfield, good for a .995 fielding percentage.

-Pacchioli enjoyed a noteworthy collegiate career at Lehigh University.
-There, he currently ranks as the program’s all-time leader in stolen bases (69), fifth in program history in batting (.344) and sixth in triples (8).
+The Lehigh University alumnus enjoyed a noteworthy collegiate career.
+Pacchioli currently ranks as Lehigh’s all-time leader in stolen bases (69), fifth in program history in batting (.344) and sixth in triples (8).
 He also set the single-season stolen base record (31) in his senior year and is one of just 10 Mountain Hawks to be named as a three-time All Patriot League selection (2013-15).

 |44||Fox Beyer||First Base Coach|